engineyard/ey-docs/pages/ssl-certificates.md

 <h2 id="topic9">Remove a passphrase from a key file</h2>

-Q: When and why do you need to do this?
+**Q:** When and why do you need to do this?
+Can I still use the original CTR file that I got from my vendor using the key file that contained a passphrase?

 Engine Yard Cloud